Freelancer-Protocol/docs/example.md

   <img src="/images/LisasPreview.png" alt="accessibility text" >
 </div>

-She sends it by clicking on <span class="button blue-gradient" style="width: 140px"> Accept and Send</span>
+She sends it by clicking on <span class="button blue-gradient" > Accept and Send</span>

 If Steve has not already signed up to Freelancer Protocol, he'll be sent an invite to join.
 If he already is a user, he'll receive an email along with a notification: